Vintage photos that show the beauty of America's national parks

 Petrified Forest National Park in Arizona is home to fossilized trees made up of almost solid quartz.
 This natural process of turning trees into stone occurred over millions of years.

 George Grinnell and his wife, Elizabeth, on a glacier named after them.
-Mr. Grinnell was an influential historian, conservationist, and naturalist, who helped map the West while working to advocate for native people.
+Mr. Grinnell was an influential historian, conservationist, and naturalist, who helped map the West while working to advocate for Indigenous people.

 Located in Rocky Mountain National Park, Lake Nanita is the largest body of water in the park.
 It's situated between Longs Peak and Grand Lake.